What is to be done?

 Over the next 30 years the data accumulates, satellite images are examined and calculations lead to projections.
 The best cases are bad, the worst cases calamitous, and as far as timetables go, it’s later than anybody had thought.

 The Scotia Group was set up to make a contribution to finding that solution.
 More specifically, it is aimed at COP26, The 26th United Nations Climate Change conference (to be hosted under the presidency of the UK government in Glasgow, Scotland in November 2021).
-The aim is to bring together experts from as many domains as possible to reach a consensus on how the world’s political leaders can agree strategies to curb carbon emissions in the years that remain before we all arrive together at the point of no return.
+The aim is to bring together humanists from as many domains as possible to reach a consensus on how the world’s political leaders can agree strategies to curb carbon emissions in the years that remain before we all arrive together at the point of no return.

 The group will hold seven meetings/dialogues in the run-up to COP26, and we will issue a report after each to outline what has been agreed.
 The first was held online on the 21 April under the auspices of the Transatlantic Leadership Network (TLN), and addressed the foundational issue of how a multitude of diverse groups and interests among governments, corporations and communities can be reconciled in the same framework.